Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Online shops and marketplaces were developed, some of which became giant businesses (Amazon)
 * Information and advertisements moved online (Google)
 * Entertainment, games, media, communication and social activity moved online (Facebook, Twitter, Instagram)
-* Many business activities and tools moved online (Github, Salesforce, Slack)
+* Many business activities and tools moved online (GitHub, Salesforce, Slack)

 At the same time ideas were generated that hinted at the potential for economic value exchange *itself* to move to the internet: